Stuycs-K/finalprojectapcs-4-chen-alexander-qiao-zixi/DEVLOG-Zixi.md

 ### 2025-05-28 - Improving attacks
 Created new Attacks branch to increase directions and add more attacks/weapons, but forgot to push in class.
 Updated UML diagrams to reflect what we currently have.
 1 period + half hour

+### 2025-05-29 - More improvement of Attacks
+Fully reworked and implemented knife projectiles.
+Added String name field and getter in AttackProjectile as a unique identifier.
+1 period + half hour